 - Check that the tongue has fallen forward and that they are breathing normally.

-The United Kingdom’s National Health Service (NHS) provide the following video to demonstrate:
+The United Kingdom’s National Health Service (NHS) provides the following video to demonstrate:

 Another potential complication of a seizure is oral injury.